Last updated：2021-10-18 16:00:49

 - If you do not apply for an ICP filing for the domain name, the binding will fail.

-- If the custom domain name has been bound to another bucket in the same region under the current account, you must unbind it first.
+- If the custom domain name has been bound to another bucket in the same region within the current account, you must unbind it first.

 Log in to the domain name server and add the corresponding TXT record.

-Click the ownership verification button in the console.
+Click I have already modified the TXT record, please rebind it in the console.
 In the dialog box that appears, click the Verify button.
 If the system detects that the TXT records of the domain name are consistent, the verification succeeds, and the domain name is unbound from the previous bucket and bound to the current bucket.

 Did you find the above information helpful?